I am committed to offering you the help that you need in a professionally intimate setting, honoring your dignity and integrity as an individual.

 While you will learn valuable skills in treatment, it is ultimately up to you to practice them on an ongoing basis.
 Another word for recovery is life.
 And because life is an ongoing process, so is recovery.

-My outpatient master class is an integrative experience inclusive of the following elements:
+This mindfulness coaching class is an integrative experience inclusive of the following elements:

 - The Four Pillars